- Classes in Spanish and English

 TOTAL CREDIT HOURS

 SEMESTER: 12-15 semester credits

 Students electing to study abroad in Mendoza through API’s Society, Development and Spanish Language Program will have the option of completing Spanish language coursework in combination with elective courses in English related to Argentine culture and society, economics and politics.
 Courses are offered by the Universidad de Congreso.
-All coursework is designed for visiting international students, though elective courses will also be open to Argentine students at the Universidad de Congreso with a high level of English.
+All coursework is designed for visiting international students, though elective courses will also be open to Argentine students at the Universidad de Congreso.

 Advanced-level Spanish speakers also have the option to complete coursework in Spanish alongside their Argentine peers.
 As the standard Argentine academic calendar begins earlier than the session for international students, taking courses with Argentines will require an additional fee and affect the program start date.

 Students interested in hands-on experience with mendocinos, as the local inhabitants of Mendoza are called, are welcome to volunteer at local NGOs committed to the protection of wildlife, the environment and at-risk children.